puzzle/kubernetes-techlab/labs/24_deploy_app_with_helm_chart.md

 helm install -f values.yaml stable/hackmd
 ```

-Watch the deployed application with `helm ls` and also check the Rancher WebGUI for the newly created deployments, the ingress and also the PersistenceVolumeClaim.
+Watch the deployed application with `helm ls` and also check the Rancher WebGUI for the newly created Deployments, the Ingress and also the PersistenceVolumeClaim.

 ```
 helm ls